 Bike Riding to Lose Weight Fast

-Elizabeth Potter used bicycling to feel better and burn fat
+How this mom used bicycling to feel better and burn fat.

 Occupation JetBlue Airways supervisor

 Time required to reach goal 2 years, 3 months